CBD and THC are two different compounds found in the cannabis plant family. Learn the difference between CBD vs THC.

-If you’re looking for a one and done answer, THC is a psychoactive component that can create a “high” effect.
-CBD is non-psychoactive and will not.
+If you’re looking for a one and done answer, THC is a component that can create a “high” effect.
+CBD is non-intoxicating and will not.

 Regardless, they both come from the same plant, Cannabis sativa.

 CBD (cannabidiol) products are made using industrial hemp plants.